 The Fall of the Berlin Wall

-The fall of the Berlin Wall symbolized the end of the Cold War and the reunification of Germany.
-It brought renewed hope for democracy and freedom not only in Germany but also across Eastern Europe.
+But the Berlin Wall was the symbol for the end of the Cold War and for the reunification of Germany.
+The document brought fresh hope for democracy and freedom not only for Germany but also for the Eastern Europe.

 Global Consequences